Neotron-Compute/Neotron-32-Hardware/README.md

   - **PCBA**: Load the [Neotron-32 schematic](./neotron-32.sch) in Kicad, or see the [Neotron-32 Release Area] on Github for PDFs, Gerbers and a CSV bill-of-materials.
   - **Case**: Hammond [1598C], in your choice of colour.
 The case should include mounting screws, feet and two un-cut end panels.
   - **End panels**: Cut the panels supplied with the case according to [the drawing](./endpanels/endpanels.dxf).
 There is a PDF version in the [Neotron-32 Release Area].
-  - **SD Card**: Any full-size SD or SDHC card should work.
-Tested with Sandisk 8GB microSD cards in a micro-to-full-size adaptor, formatted with a single FAT32 partition.
+  - **SD Card**: Any micro-SD or micro-SDHC card should work.
+Tested with Sandisk 8GB micro-SDHC cards, formatted with a single FAT32 partition.
   - **Monitor**: You will need monitor with 15-pin VGA input that can handle 800x600 resolution @ 60 Hz.
 Most higher resolution LCD panels will up-scale the image, but the quality of the scaling may not be ideal.
 A CRT will give a better image, but you may need to wind up the contrast and brightness to get a workable picture.
 An old 800x600 native resolution LCD would be ideal.
   - **Power Supply**: You need a standard mobile phone charger or other USB power source, and a standard USB A to B cable (like you would use for a USB printer).
   - **Ribbon cables**: The DB25 Parallel Port and DE9 RS-232 Serial port require a 2.54mm pin header to D-Sub ribbon cable.
 You can scavenge them from an old PC, or buy them new from Amazon, eBay or AliExpress for a few UK pounds.